System requirements for the application to function correctly:

 No, you can only select three research sites.

 Yes.
 Complete applications will be sent to all three institutions.
 In addition, it is possible that your application will be sent to a different institution at the discretion of the Executive Office, provided that you have chosen the option of permitting the Alliance to forward your application as needed.
+The forwarding of your application to any additional sites depends on the availability of opportunities at additional sites and is not guaranteed.

 No. The SR-EIP is a summer program of eight to ten weeks’ duration and is not intended to be a continuation of research you are already performing at your home institution.
 You must select three institutions other than your home institution.
 There are no exceptions.

 NOTE: Previous research experience is not a requirement for participation in the SR-EIP (with the exceptions that are listed by each research site).
-Many research sites prefer applicants with previous research experience.

 Please provide information related to research experiences in a summer research program or during the academic year at your home institution.
 You are limited to a maximum of five experiences.
+Limit your description to no more than 100 words.

 You may include up to five relevant experiences.
 Please describe experiences from your work or extracurricular activities that relevant to this program and that you would like to bring to our attention.
 Use this section to highlight your efforts and achievements clearly and succinctly.
 Limit your description to no more than 100 words.

 The application form has space for only one personal statement.
 As part of your statement, you may refer to specific research areas that interests you at each of the three institutions.
+We do not recommend that you reference specific faculty in your statement of purpose.
+You can write to program coordinators directly (contact information here) to let them know faculty members whose work seems a good fit for your interests.

 You will need two letters of recommendation.
 In this section, you will be able to request recommendation letters by sending email notifications to the two people that you identify by name and email address.
 You will be able to review the request before it is sent and to include a brief personal message.